Lesion Excision in Phoenix, AZ

 What can I expect during a lesion excision procedure?

-During a lesion excision, the dermatology team at A to Z Dermatology will use minimally invasive surgical techniques to remove cancerous lesions from your skin.
+During a lesion excision, the dermatology providers at A to Z Dermatology will use minimally invasive surgical techniques to remove cancerous lesions from your skin.
 They will also remove a portion of the surrounding skin, known as the margin.

 The size of the margin will depend on the type of skin cancer you have.
 This excess tissue removal helps to ensure cancer won't spread to other areas of your skin.